-Each January Rhode Island librarians gather to select the most distinguished American picture book in a "mock" version of the Caldecott award.
+Each winter Rhode Island librarians gather to select the most distinguished American picture book in a "mock" version of the Caldecott award.
 This annual tradition helps librarians sharpen their selection skills and learn about the award process for the Caldecott Medal, which is awarded annually to the artist of the most distinguished American picture book for children by the Association for Library Service to Children (ALSC), a division of the American Library Association.
 The balloting system follows that of the real Caldecott Committee.

 Mock Caldecott Discussion and Voting Reading List

 Tuesday, January 23, 2018

 4:00 PM-6:30 PM

 A "picture book for children" as distinguished from other books with illustrations, is one that essentially provides the child with a visual experience.
 A picture book has a collective unity of story-line, theme, or concept, developed through the series of pictures of which the book is comprised.
 (Randolph Caldecott Medal Terms & Criteria, definitions, ALA website)

 a.
 Excellence of execution in the artistic technique employed;

 b.
 Excellence of pictorial interpretation of story, theme, or concept;